Nunie123/data_engineering_book/ch_2_accessing_data.md

 A big part of most Data Engineers' jobs is to take data from one place and putting it somewhere else.
 This chapter is going to talk about how you are going to be taking the data.

 ### Cloud Storage Services
 One of the most common places for data to be stored is on cloud storage service.
-The most common varieties include AWS Simple Storage Solution (S3), Google Cloud Storage (GCS), and Azure Storage.
+Common varieties include AWS Simple Storage Solution (S3) and Google Cloud Storage (GCS).

 While there is a good chance you won't be building your Data Engineering infrastructure using multiple cloud providers, there's still a good chance you'll have to get data out of more than one cloud storage service.
 That's the thing about accessing data, usually someone else has control of it and you've got to go to them, wherever and however they're storing it.